g-gualeni/QtNoid2/QtNoidApp/QtNoidApp.md

 # QtNoidApp
 This module contains:

 - [**Settings**](#class-settings): collection of methods to simplify the management of the application settings.

-- [**Parameter**](#class-parameter): Generic application parameter class with value storage, range validation, presets, and Qt property binding.
+- [**Parameter**](#class-parameter): Generic application parameter class with value storage, range validation, presets, description, tooltip and Qt property binding.

 - [**ParameterList**](#class-parameterlist): Container class for managing multiple Parameter instances with binding support and serialization.

+- [**Config**](#class-config): Container class for managing multiple ParameterList instances with binding support and serialization.

+- [**ConfigGlobal**](#class-configglobal): this is a singletone class that create the unique instance for appConfig that can be used to save and restore application configuration.